 Active listening is apparently NOT defined as listening to someone while actively doing something else.
 Although, that’s likely the only form of active listening I’d ever participated in, until this week.
-According to a course I’m taking, in order to practice this method of listening, one must listen intently, without judgement and refrain from interrupting and comparing.
+According to a course I’m taking, in order to practice this method of listening, one must listen intently, without judgment, and refrain from interrupting and comparing.

 When I think about listening without judgement, I think of simply withholding negative judgement regarding what the speaker is saying.
-But as I have delved deeper into the topic, I have realized that even a positive judgement can interfere with my ability to truly hear what someone is trying to say.
+But as I have delved deeper into the topic, I have realized that even a positive judgment can interfere with my ability to truly hear what someone is trying to say.

 Have you ever had a conversation with someone that turned awkward quickly and you weren’t quite sure why?
 Think about a time when someone told you something about his or her life, you replied in a positive way, and the person seemed irritated or upset for, what seemed to you, no reason.